heim-rs/heim/CONTRIBUTING.md

 ### Crates system

-heim is split into multiple crates, each one responsible for a specific system component (ex. `heim-cpu` provides information about CPUs, `heim-memory` about system memory, you got it).
+`heim` is split into multiple crates, each one responsible for a specific system component (ex. `heim-cpu` provides information about CPUs, `heim-memory` about system memory, you got it).

+`heim-runtime` contains shim modules, allowing to abstract over various async runtimes, and also has "polyfill" shim, which executes futures on the current thread.

 The `heim` crate acts as a facade to all the `heim-*` crates and does nothing more than re-export all of them.